rossdrew/emuRox/README.md

 At the moment, it's invisioned as an emulator for the 6502 processor in order to fit into a NES emulator which this is the first stage of development for.

+##Progress

 Most simply addressed opcodes now implemented, only a few to go then it's just churning out each in all of the addressing modes.

-##

 ###Testing